scailancrei/next.js-E-commerce/README.md

 # next.js-E-commerce
-This project is an E-Commerce build with Next.js
+This project is an E-Commerce build with Next.js version 15 and React 19